geofrenzy/cordova-plugin-fencing-agent/README.md

 }
 ```

-### But wait, what's a Geodomain?
+## What's a GeoDomain?
-A Geodomain is a holder for requirements and geometries that enriches those geometries with its requriements, and corresponds to a domain name with a `.place` [tld](https://en.wikipedia.org/wiki/Top-level_domain).
-These are used to query the FDN.
+A GeoDomain is a new form of Internet property which holds your SmartFence assets, including the geometries and requirements that make up your SmartFences.
+A GeoDomain address is a specific type of domain name.
+For more information on this and to acquire your GeoDomain address, please discuss with GeoNetwork.